 sudo ufw allow 'Nginx Full'

-UFW Allow Port Ranges
+Allow UFW Port Ranges

 You can allow individual ports and port ranges.
 When opening a port range, specify the protocol.
 Use TCP for connection-oriented services (web servers, SSH, databases) and UDP for stateless protocols (DNS, VPN, streaming media).